wassname/InnerPiSSA_private/docs/loss_geometry.md

 **Key insight**: The projection length onto `pref_dir` changes - it's not just rotation.
 In +1 mode, we get a longer projection (stronger steering toward honesty).
 In -1 mode, we get a shorter/negative projection (steering away from honesty).

-Note: The diagram shows a 2D projection of the actual high-dimensional U-space (typically rank ~4000).
+Note: The diagram shows a 2D projection of the actual high-dimensional S-space (typically rank ~4000).
 In reality, `pref_dir_pi` can move in many directions simultaneously, but the loss encourages movement primarily along `pref_dir` while the coherence constraint limits the total distance from the origin.

 ## Diagram

 ```
-                U-space (InnerPiSSA space)
+                S-space (InnerPiSSA space)

                      ↑ pref_dir (frozen target)
                      |